 In addition to these quantifiable benefits the improved broadband opens up new opportunities for innovative municipal services, including smart city services, for the benefit of citizens.
 The overall improved vitality of the community can have further positive impacts on property values and local taxes.

 An increasing number of municipalities have chosen a path to build and operate their own municipal broadband networks or have done so through municipal utility networks.
 While building and operating a network as a broadband provider is one solution, it is not the only option available to community leaders.
 Establishing the right broadband infrastructure in the right way, considering all the factors, leads to sustainable, long-term solutions.
 The right solution and its costs need to be consistent with the benefits that will result from the investment.

 SNG has applied our unique and extensive research and experience to assist community leaders in evaluating the costs and benefits beyond the business case to reach the right investment decision.

 Evaluate Broadband Benefits

 Evaluating broadband’s costs and benefits is the first critical step toward owning your broadband future.

-Learn how SNG’s Broadband Benefits Assessment can quickly and affordably get you to the right broadband investment decision.
+Learn how SNG’s Economic Feasibility Assessment can quickly and affordably get you to the right broadband investment decision.

 Clearly identifying demand for improved broadband is a critical element in planning your broadband project.

-Learn about SNG’s unique Broadband Demand Analysis tailored to your broadband strategy to optimize your success.
+Learn about SNG’s unique Broadband Impact and Market Assessment tailored to your broadband strategy to optimize your success.